Research topic: parallel sparse linear solvers - preconditioned GMRES

 The work on Multiplicative Schwarz was done in the Sage team (participants B. Philippe and L. Grigori) with the Ph-D thesis of G-A. Atenekeng Kahou, in collaboration with E. Kamgnia, Cameroon and M. Sosonkina, USA.
 The thesis was defended in 2008.

-Some convergence aspects of GMRES are studied (participant B. Philippe), in collaboration with N. Gmati, Tunisia and with L. Reichel, USA.
+Some convergence aspects of GMRES were studied (participant B. Philippe), in collaboration with N. Gmati, Tunisia and with L. Reichel, USA.

-The research continues in the Sage team (participants J. Erhel, B. Philippe, E. Canot), with the thesis of D. Nuentsa Wakam.
-The thesis should be defended in autumn 2011.
+The research continued in the Sage team (participants J. Erhel, B. Philippe, E. Canot), with the Ph-D thesis of D. Nuentsa Wakam.
+The thesis was defended in 2011.

 Grants

-Work on parallel and deflated GMRES is funded by the ANR RNTL with the project LIBRAERO (2008-2011).
+Work on parallel and deflated GMRES was funded by the ANR RNTL with the project LIBRAERO (2008-2011).

 It is partly funded by the INRIA Illinois Joint Lab on Petascale Computing (2010-2011).